James W. Johnson

 The Milky Way

 Despite our position within the Milky Way, many details of its assembly history remain unknown.
 What are the star formation and dynamical histories of our Galaxy?
-How many satellite galaxies, and of what masses, has it accreted?
+What is its assembly history?
+How does this relate to its detailed chemical composition?

 The Origin of the Elements

-Only hydrogen, helium, and trace amounts of lithium were produced in the primordial universe in the few minutes after the Big Bang; everything else was produced in stars.
-How much of each element is produced by stars?
+The Big Bang left behind only hydrogen, helium, and trace amounts of lithium; everything else was produced in stars.
+How much of each element is produced by stellar populations?
 How does this depend on the mass of a star and its chemical composition?
 Which stars explode as supernovae at the ends of their lives?

 Astronomical Software

-In the modern era, astrophysics is aided by computers at every stop along the way - from telescope observations and data reduction to theoretical modeling and statistical analysis.
-As a lifelong computer nerd, I dedicate a portion of my time to building fast and efficient software tools for both collaborators and the broader scientific community.
+In the modern era, astrophysics is aided by computers at every step of the way, from observations with telescopes to theoretical modeling.
+As a lifelong computer nerd, I dedicate a portion of my time to building fast and efficient software tools for both collaborators and the broader astronomical community.

 Teaching